October 1, 2020

 Be actively involved in your school and community

 Be from a low-income family (free/reduced lunch eligible)

 Palmer Sunrise Rotary Challenge Scholarship

 Palmer Scholars has partnered with the Tacoma Sunrise Rotary Club to administer the Palmer Sunrise Rotary Challenge Scholarship (PSRCS).
 PSRC Scholars will receive all of the benefits of traditional Palmer Scholars, though their scholarship dollars come from the Sunrise Rotary Club Foundation.
-The PSRCS is open to all juniors enrolled at Lincoln High School that meet our eligibility requirements, which are listed above, but you do not need to identify as a person of color.
+The PSRCS is open to all juniors enrolled at Lincoln High School that meet our eligibility requirements.
 The PSRCS only seeks to identify students at Lincoln High School who have persevered through significant hardship and are college bound.
 The submission deadline for the PSRCS is the same as the general Palmer Scholars application.

 Please complete the main application to apply for the Palmer Sunrise Rotary Challenge Scholarship and when prompted, select that you would like to be considered for the Sunrise Rotary Challenge Scholarship.